Pierre Clavier

-Pierre Clavier (born January 17, 1980 in Lunéville) is a French professional football player.
+Pierre Clavier (born January 17, 1980) is a French professional football player.
 Currently, he plays in the Championnat de France amateur for US Raon-l'Étape.

 Career

 Clavier began playing football in the youth system of SAS Épinal.
 He made his professional debut in Ligue 2 at age 16, after the club decided to bring in players from the under-17 team to the senior side.